Image gen compared

 Due to the chatbot interface, DALL-E is extremely easy to use.
 Relying on the powerful LLM behind it, the tool processes complex descriptions and automatically enhances them before converting the text to unique, realistic visuals.
 You can choose from three available aspect ratios — square, widescreen, and vertical.
 The tool generates two images at a time and lets you edit them by adding new textual details and applying different styles and effects.

 The more specific you are, the more relevant the visual you’ll get.
 The maximum length of a prompt for the latest model’s version is 1000 characters (140-250 words with spaces), which is a large improvement from 400 characters with the previous iteration, DALLE-2 (between 60 and 100 words with spaces).
-At the same time, neither version supports negative prompts and image inputs.
+At the same time, neither version supports image inputs and negative prompts that are used to avoid unwanted.

 Note that DALL-E bans violent content, images in the style of a living artist, and pics of a specific person.
 For example, if your request is to portray Taylor Swift in a kimono, the tool will answer with an image of “a woman styled similarly to a popular singer-songwriter.”